josdem/hugo/content/techtalk/android/firebase_remote_config.md

 implementation 'com.google.firebase:firebase-config:16.3.0'
 ```

-Next step is to create a reference to the singleton Remote Config Object and add default values.
+Next step, is to create a reference to the singleton Remote Config Object and add default values.

 ```java
 private FirebaseRemoteConfig firebaseRemoteConfig = FirebaseRemoteConfig.getInstance();